tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 ![remix_injected_web3](Images/remix_injected_web3.png)

-You will see a connection request from MetaMask to connect Remix with your local blockchain, click the "Connect" button to continue.
+You will see a connection request from MetaMask to connect Remix with your local blockchain.
+Click the "Connect" button to continue.

 ![remix_metamask_connection](Images/remix_metamask_connection.png)

-Explain to the students that:
+Explain to students that:

 * Web3 is a library that allows you to communicate with Ethereum nodes.

-* We must set our environment to `Injected Web3` so that Remix can talk to MetaMask, which can talk to our local blockchain.
+* We must set our environment to `Injected Web3` so that Remix can talk to MetaMask, which talks to our local blockchain.
 In this case, MetaMask is "injecting" the Web3 library into your browser, which allows Remix to communicate to the outside world (Ethereum).

 * We will be writing our own custom smart contracts tomorrow, but today we will just be familiarizing ourselves with Remix.

 ---

-### 07. Students Do: Setting up Remix and Ganache (15 min)
+### 07. Student Do: Setting up Remix and Ganache (15 min)

 Students will setup Ganache, create a workspace for `fintech`, set the `RPC port` to `8545`, and import their `mnemonic` into Ganache's settings to keep their wallets consistent in their test blockchain.
 Then, they will explore the Remix IDE with the time left.